Praccen/Praccen.github.io/index.md

 ## Welcome to Gustav's Portfolio

-Hello and wellcome to my portfolio website.
+Hello and welcome to my portfolio website.
 My name is Gustav Björk!

 ### I program games and stuff, here they are: